appsecnz/appsecnz.github.io/conference/sponsorship.md

   - In addition, up to nine (9) other sponsors' logos are displayed in the "Conference Sponsors" section of the footer - also selected on a weighted-random basis.

-**Promotional Items:**

-  - Printed materials are limited in dimensions to A4 size - either a single sheet, printed on one or both sides; or an A4 booklet
-  - Small imprinted items are also acceptable - pens, stress balls, USB keys, fidget spinners, etc.
-  - Design of printed materials and imprinted items are subject to approval by AppSec New Zealand Conference Committee
-  - **RECRUITMENT:** In addition to the promotional item allowances included in Premium Sponsorship Packages, any sponsor may provide one A5-size card with information on *actual current* vacancies for which candidates are actively being sought

 **All amounts listed are in New Zealand dollars (NZD), and are exclusive of GST.**